racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/ROActions.md

 Do not:
 * Call RScripts.
 * Use a SAL.
-* Change the local configuration or files on the filesystem.
+* Change the local configuration or files on the file system.